nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

 <details style="border: 1px solid #aaaaaa; border-radius: 4px; padding: 0.5em 0.5em 0;">
   <summary style="font-weight: normal; font-style: italic; margin: -0.5em -0.5em 0; padding: 0.5em;">
-    In the Bayesian approach, knowledge and uncertainty about some unknown ($x$) is quantified through probability... (optional reading 🔍🤓)
+    In the Bayesian approach, knowledge and uncertainty about some unknown ($x$) is quantified through probability ... (optional reading 🔍)
   </summary>

   For example, what is the temperature at the surface of Mercury (at some given point and time)?